 Vice-President and Chief Science Officer

-Dr. Dretchen’s work also includes successful collaborations with industry including one of the largest defense contractors in the development of a rapid stand-alone detection system for biological threat agents based upon DNA analysis.
-This project resulted in the important development of specific nucleic acid probes for anthrax, plague and dengue fever.
-His accomplishments also include the characterization of the toxin, Ricin.
+Dr. Dretchen’s work also includes successful collaborations with industry, including one of the largest defense contractors in the development of a rapid stand-alone detection system for biological threat agents based upon DNA analysis.
+This project resulted in the important development of specific nucleic acid probes for anthrax, plague, and dengue fever.

 Dr. Dretchen served as a consulting pharmacologist for King Pharmaceuticals on a study involving clinical trials to assess the pharmacokinetics and side effects of midazolam given intramuscularly via an auto-injector.
 The results showed that there was rapid absorption of the drug with minimal side effects suggesting that this route of administration would be beneficial in the treatment of seizures.